-Small Minnow Mayflies are tiny meals to the trout that love them.
-They are also useful in telling biologists the level of pollution in water.
+Small Minnow Mayflies are tiny meals to the trout that love them and help reveal the presence of pollution in waterways.

 Scientific Name: Callibaetis picta